TodePond/DreamBerd/docs/README.md

 Thank you for investing in DreamBerd!

-An announcement will be posted soon.
+Read the full announcement [here](https://github.com/TodePond/DreamBerd/releases/tag/v460.18).